-A true-to-scale CAD drawing with information of the parking structure, including lane distances for determines the cabling and maximum number of sensors allowed per MCMG.
+A true-to-scale CAD drawing with information of the parking structure, including lane distances in order to determine the cabling and maximum number of sensors allowed per CMCG.

 Parking space dimensions: length, width and the distance from the floor to the ceiling.
 The relationship between the floor and ceiling angle is also critical.